-Get a compost bin to cut your waste and improve your garden.
+Get a compost bin or water butt to cut your waste and improve your garden.

 Compost is organic waste which has been broken down by bacteria.
 It is ideal to help garden plants grow lush and healthy, saving you money on shop bought fertilisers.